 Pointe work is the end result of slow and gradual training of the whole body and pointe readiness is contingent upon many factors.
 Students entering Ballet 5 may be considered candidates for pointe work.

 However, the faculty assesses each student independently to determine if the student is a candidate for pointe study.
-Physiologic development, anatomic facility, strength of technique, hyper mobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury are all taken into consideration.
-Students often begin the study of Pointe work at around 12 years of age.
-The study of pointe is not a requirement for advancement through the levels or participation in the performing company.
+Physiologic development, anatomic facility, strength of technique, hypermobility of the feet and ankles, length and frequency of study, attendance habits, maturity and past injury are all taken into consideration.
+Students often begin pointe work at around 12 years of age.
+Please note: The study of pointe is not a requirement for advancement through the levels or participation in the performing company.

 How many performance opportunities are offered?

 The Cornish Preparatory Dance Company (CPDC) 1, 2 & 3 performs The Nutcracker in December.